Summer Art Camp

 Drop-off Studio Programs am/pm time slots

 What do you get when you combine your budding and energetic children with vast amounts of art supplies, skilled art teachers, and dash of glitter?
 Dandelion Creative Space’s Summer Art Camp!
-Just sign up your children, and clear off a wall to display their new art, because we got you covered!
+Just sign up your children and clear off a wall to display their new art, because we got you covered!

-You can call/text me directly at 360-827-2922 or email us at info@dandelioncreativespace.org
+You can email us at info@dandelioncreativespace.org with any questions.

 Explore Art in Depth